 3. I'm a terrible artist.
 I don't know how to draw, paint or play music.
 Is expressive arts a good fit for me?

-Expressive arts therapy is process focused.
-We aren't evaluating the quality of the art.
-We are just using the art to understand our internal emotional process.
-No art experience is necessary or important to the experience.
+Expressive arts therapy is process-focused.
+We do not evaluate the quality of the art, rather we are using the art to understand our internal emotional processes.
+No art experience is necessary.

 4. How do you analyze my art?

-The therapist/facilitator uses observations about your work to ask guiding questions.
-Together, the facilitator and client unfold the meaning of the art making process for each individual.
-Since every person is unique, they come with unique artistic interpretations.
-For instance, if a client uses a lot of red in a painting the therapist does NOT decide that the person is angry.
-The facilitator helps the client decide if there is any meaning to using a dominant color and exploring it's meaning.
-It could be a client's favorite color or it might be a color the client associates with a certain person or experience.
+The therapist uses observations about your work to ask guiding questions.
+Together, the therapist and client unfold the meaning of the art making process for each individual.
+Since every person is unique, they come with individualized artistic interpretations.
+The therapist helps the client decide the meaning to their art.

 5. How do you decide what art modality we will be using in the session?

-6. Is art making a part of your daily life?
+6. Galit, is art making a part of your daily life?

 I use art in my personal life on a regular basis.
-For the last several years I've been dancing Jazz and hip hop.
-I also play the drum and the clarinet.
-I'm also a member of the playback theater troupe, Mistrels of Story.
+For the last several years, I've been dancing jazz and hip-hop.
+I also play the drum and the clarinet, and am a member of the playback theater troupe, Mistrels of Story.